TYPO3-Solr/ext-solr/Documentation/solr release 3.1.md

 ### Introducing PHP Namespaces

-Our complete codebase is now namespaced and useses the namespace "ApacheSolrForTypo3\Solr\.." for all internal classes
+Our complete codebase is now namespaced and useses the namespace "ApacheSolrForTypo3\Solr\.." for all internal classes.

 ### Introducing Travis-CI